davide-marino00/PBI_DOCS/refac.md

 			    [IncompleteFlag]
 			)
 ```
-- **DAX Explanation (Generated):** The DAX code snippet you've provided is designed to calculate a measure called `UniqueEmployeesPerUnit`.
+- **DAX Explanation (Generated):** The DAX code snippet you provided is designed to calculate a measure called `UniqueEmployeesPerUnit`.
 Let's break it down step by step in simple business terms:

-1. **Data Source**: The measure uses a data table called `vw_missing_timesheet`, which likely contains records of employees and their timesheet submissions, including information about whether their submissions are complete or incomplete.
+1. **Data Source**: The measure is based on a table called `vw_missing_timesheet`, which likely contains records of employees and their timesheet submissions, including information about whether their submissions are complete or incomplete.

 2. **Grouping Data**: The `SUMMARIZE` function is used to group the data by three key columns:
    - `Week_`: This represents the week of the year.
-   - `EmployeeName`: This is the name of the employee.
+   - `EmployeeName`: This identifies each employee.
-   - `MAIN_UNIT`: This likely refers to the department or unit within the organization that the employee belongs to.
+   - `MAIN_UNIT`: This indicates the main unit or department the employee belongs to.

-   While grouping, it also creates a new column called `"IncompleteFlag"` that captures the maximum value of the `IncompleteFlag` for each combination of week, employee, and unit.
-The `IncompleteFlag` is presumably a binary indicator (e.g., 0 for complete and 1 for incomplete), so using `MAX` here helps to determine if there was at least one instance of incompleteness for that employee in that week.
+   While grouping, the code also creates a new column called `IncompleteFlag`, which captures the maximum value of the `IncompleteFlag` for each combination of week, employee, and unit.
+The `IncompleteFlag` likely indicates whether an employee has submitted their timesheet completely (e.g., 0 for complete, 1 for incomplete).

 3. **Calculating the Sum**: After summarizing the data, the `SUMX` function iterates over the summarized table.
-For each row in this summarized table, it sums up the values of the `IncompleteFlag`.
-This means it counts how many unique employee-week-unit combinations have an incomplete timesheet submission.
+For each group (each unique combination of week, employee, and unit), it sums up the values in the `IncompleteFlag` column.

-### What It Achieves:
-In essence, this DAX measure calculates the total number of unique employees who have not submitted their timesheets completely for each unit, across different weeks.
-This information can be crucial for management to identify units with compliance issues regarding timesheet submissions and to take necessary actions to improve submission rates.
+4. **Final Outcome**: The final result of this measure is the total count of incomplete timesheet submissions across all employees and units for each week.
+This measure helps in understanding how many employees have not submitted their timesheets completely, which can be crucial for payroll processing, compliance, and operational efficiency.

-In summary, `UniqueEmployeesPerUnit` provides insights into how many employees in each unit are missing complete timesheet submissions, helping the organization monitor and address potential issues in timesheet compliance.
+In summary, `UniqueEmployeesPerUnit` calculates the total number of incomplete timesheet submissions by employees, grouped by week and unit, helping the organization track and manage timesheet compliance effectively.

 ---

 #### <a name="table-vw_timesheet"></a>Table: `vw_Timesheet`

-The 'vw_Timesheet' table serves as a comprehensive record of employee work hours and project allocations, enabling management to analyze labor costs, track project progress, and assess employee productivity across different financial years.
-By linking timesheet data with managerial and project identifiers, this table supports informed decision-making and resource planning within the organization.
+The 'vw_Timesheet' table serves as a comprehensive record of employee timesheet submissions, capturing essential details such as financial year, submission dates, and associated project and managerial information.
+This table enables businesses to analyze labor allocation, project costs, and managerial oversight, facilitating informed decision-making and resource management.

 ##### Columns